-Summary of Key Maternal and Child Health Related Highlights with Updates on Status of Implementation (Updated, October 2012)
+Summary of Key Maternal and Child Health Related Highlights with Updates on Status of Implementation (Updated, February 2013)

 This AMCHP Fact Sheet summarizes the implementation of key maternal and child health provisions of the ACA.
 Click here to access this document.

 Optimizing Health Reform to Integrate Service Delivery Systems for Women, Children and their families (Webinar, October 2011)